-Like many medical situation, allergic reactions can range from the benign (seasonal allergies) to the severe (deadly food allergies).
+Like many medical situations, allergic reactions can range from the benign (seasonal allergies) to the severe (deadly food allergies).
 Treatment can be tricky as each person can have a different reaction to epinephrine but Scott does his best to help provide solutions that will make the patient comfortable and stabilize them.

 Chapter 10 – Bites and Stings